-The Council has a 100% shareholding in MSDC (Suffolk Holdings) Limited.
-The holding company has a 50% shareholding in CIFCO Capital Limited, a 100% shareholding in Gateway 14 Limited and a 50% shareholding in Mid Suffolk Growth Ltd. This relationship has created a requirement for the Council to prepare Group Accounts.

-In the Council's single entity accounts, its interest in these companies are classified as financial assets and measured at cost less provision for any losses.
+The Council has a 100% shareholding in its subsidiary MSDC (Suffolk Holdings) Limited.
+This holding company has a 50% shareholding in CIFCO Capital Limited and a 50% shareholding in Mid Suffolk Growth Ltd. This relationship has created a requirement for the Council to prepare Group Accounts.
+In the Council's single entity accounts, it's interest in these companies are classified as financial assets and measured at cost less provision for any losses.